-Experience life in the safe, popular neighborhoods of Schoneberg and Kreuzberg.
-Study at the CityLAB:Berlin microcampus.
-Stay with a German host family or in nearby shared student apartments.
+Enjoy life in the safe, popular neighborhoods of Schoeneberg and Kreuzberg.
+Study at CityLAB:Berlin of Norwich University, situated in a startup-style, converted, 19th-century warehouse.
+Stay with a German host family or in nearby student apartments.

 The fall of the Berlin Wall in 1989 and the subsequent relocation of unified Germany’s national government from Bonn to Berlin opened a new chapter in the city’s history.
 But Berlin has always served as a particularly dramatic stage for European politics and culture.
 The city was the capital when Germany asserted itself as a European power in the 19th century and became the hub of innovative culture in the 1920s.
 Berlin was the center of Nazi planning during the Third Reich, and it was subsequently divided by the tensions of the Cold War.
 Today few physical traces remain of the Wall.

 Modern Berlin is a progressive city, and its cultural scene dynamically melds its unique history and colorful present.
 From painters to performance artists, Berlin is home to some of the most creative figures on the international stage.
 Numerous artists from across the globe have taken full advantage of Berlin's transition period throughout the 1990s and 2000s to found gallery and performance spaces in the most unexpected places.

 Programs begin with a one-week orientation by CityLAB: Berlin Program Director Christian Dengler and CityLAB Program Coordinator Holger Schwarz.
 Christian and Holger meet students as they arrive in Berlin to orient them to the city and the CityLAB: Berlin program.
 Its philosophy and organization, health and safety issues, academic and personal expectations, academic evaluation, public transportation, facilities, and housing are reviewed.
 (For more on our pre-trip orientation for Norwich students, click here. [jump link to pre-orientation])